Ovambo people: Demographics

 The Ovambo people reside in the flat sandy grassy plains of north Namibia and the Cunene Province in southwestern Angola, sometimes referred to as Ovamboland.
 These plains are generally flat, without many stones, and located at a high altitude.

 Water courses, known as oshanas, irrigate the area.
 In the northern regions of Ovamboland, tropical vegetation is sustained by abundant but seasonal rainfall that floods the region, creating temporary lakes and islands.
-In dry season, these pools of water empty out.
+In dry season, these pools of water disappear.
 The Ovambo have adapted to the widely varying seasonal weather patterns with their housing, agriculture, and livestock practices.

 The Ovambo people are a Bantu-speaking group.
-In Namibia, these are the AaNdonga, Ovakwanyama, Aakwambi, Aangandjera, Aambalantu, Ovaunda, Aakolonkadhi, Aakwaluudhi and Aambandja.
+In Namibia, other Bantu speakers are the AaNdonga, Ovakwanyama, Aakwambi, Aangandjera, Aambalantu, Ovaunda, Aakolonkadhi, Aakwaluudhi and Aambandja.
 In Angola, they are the Ovakwanyama, Aakafima, Evale and Aandonga.
 The Ovakwanyama are the largest sub-tribe.

 History

 The Ovambo started migrating to their current location around the 14th century from the Zambia region to the northeast.
-They settled near the Angola-Namibia border, with expansion further south into Namibia in the 17th century.
-They have a close cultural, linguistic and historical relationship to the Herero people, who are found in more southern parts of Namibia, and Kavango people to their east, who settled around the Okavango River.
+They initially settled near the current Angola-Namibia border, and expanded further south into Namibia in the 17th century.
+They have a close cultural, linguistic and historical relationship to the Herero people, who are found in more southern parts of Namibia, and the Kavango people to their east, who settled around the Okavango River.

 In contrast to most ethnic groups in Africa, the Ovambo people were largely unaffected by Swahili-Arab and European traders before the 19th century.
 They were relatively isolated and had a low-density, pastoral and nomadic lifestyle.

 When Germany established a colony in Namibia in 1884, they left the Ovambo people undisturbed.
 The Germans focused on the southern and coastal regions which were better for resources and trading.

 After World War I and the victory of the Allies, the South African government annexed Namibia into the Union of South Africa.
 It was known as the Territory of South West Africa.
 This brought major changes.
-The South Africans introduced large plantations, cattle ranching, and mining operations to the Ovamboland.
+The South Africans introduced large plantations, cattle ranching, and mining operations to Ovamboland.

+In 1915, Portugal launched a violent campaign in the Angolan territories of the Ovambo people.
+The Portuguese forces terrorized the local populations, massacring them, burning down villages and aggravating famine.
+A 2026 study described this campaign as a genocide.

 The Portuguese colonial administration in Angola, who had previously focused on their coastal, northern and eastern operations, entered southern Angola to form a border to defend against the expanding South African presence.
 The Ovambo people launched several armed rebellions against South African rule in the 1920s and 1930s, which were all suppressed by the Union Defence Force.